Māori and Indigenous Theology

 Explore how theology is done contextually in the Pacific region through the examination of Pacific concepts, stories, and socio-politico-economic structures of life.
 The understanding developed provides a foundation for shaping Pacific ministries based on biblical interpretation, theological reflection, and religious practice.

-Other courses that can be taken as part of the BTh and beyond are:
+Other Māori and indigenous theology courses that can be taken as part of the GradCertTh, GradDipTh, and BTh include:

 • Māori Christianity